Basic Photo Theory and Digital Workflow (1 of 4)

 Select a small aperture (high f number eg.. f16, f22) if you want as much as possible to be in focus.
 This would be useful for landscapes or photographs of people you want to see in their environment or surroundings.

-Select a large aperture (low f number eg... f2, f4.5) if you want to limit the amount that is in focus.
-This would be useful for isolating your subject from their background, close-ups, or in low light conditions.
+Select a large aperture (low f number eg... f1.8, f4) if you want to limit the amount that is in focus.
+This would be useful for isolating your subject from their (possibly distracting) background, close-ups, or in low light conditions.

 Be aware though, that when a lens aperture is large or fully open, image quality can display some edge distortions or other aberrations.
 How much depends on the quality of the lens.

 Obviously, whilst in Aperture Priority mode, as you are adjusting the aperture setting to get the DOF effect you are after, the camera will be adjusting the shutter speed accordingly to maintain exposure.
-You have to keep an eye on this shutter speed figure, as you may get to the point where the shutter speed is too low, and would cause camera shake if used.
+You have to keep a wary eye on this shutter speed figure, as you may get to the point where the shutter speed is too low, and would cause camera shake if used.
+So a compromise may have to be made between desired aperture and achievable shutter speed to give stability.
+Adjusting the ISO setting can also help tweak up the shutter speed for a given aperture, as these three main controls all work together to attain perfect exposure.

 How do you know how low to go in shutter speed before it might cause camera shake?
 Well, there is a golden rule that the shutter speed should not drop below the focal length of the lens in use.
 So if you were using a 50mm lens say, you wouldn't want the shutter speed to drop below 1/50th second.
 Ensuring a shutter speed therefore of 1/60 or above should allow hand holding your camera with this lens.
-On a 18-70mm zoom lens for instance you would look at the longest focal length of the zoom lens (70mm) and try to keep your shutter speed above that, so, to be on the safe side, try to keep you shutter speed 1/125th or greater.
+On a 18-200mm zoom lens for instance you would look at the longest focal length of that zoom lens (200mm) and try to keep your shutter speed above that, so, to be on the safe side, try to keep your shutter speed 1/200th or greater.

 There are therefore a few choices you can make if your shutter speed is too low for the aperture you have selected...